KamranAzeem/kubernetes-katas/01-pods-deployments.md

 $
 ```

 PS.
-Praqma has an excellent multitool for network (and container) troubleshooting.
-It is called praqma/network-multitool, and it runs nginx web server, eliminating a need to pass any custom commands.
+I have an excellent multitool for network (and container) troubleshooting.
+It is called `wbitt/network-multitool`, and it runs nginx web server, eliminating a need to pass any custom commands.
 You can run it like this:

 ```
-$ kubectl run multitool --image praqma/network-multitool
+$ kubectl create deployment multitool --image wbitt/network-multitool
 ```